RasheedLewis/FrontierAudio/docs/ROADMAP.md

 5. Develop interruptibility feature for user control mid-response.
 6. Test response accuracy, latency, and fallback logic.
 7. Create mock endpoints for offline testing.
+8. Trigger Lambda on new S3 transcripts to index metadata into DynamoDB/OpenSearch for Jarvis recall queries.
+9. Expose transcript search (“What did I say at…”) through the Jarvis context interface.

 ---